umrover/mrover-esw/docs/reference/maintaining-docs.md

 This tree is also the source for the ESW section of [docs.mrover.org](https://docs.mrover.org/esw).
-After `site` deploys on `main`, its `notify-docs` job fires a `repository_dispatch` at `umrover/mrover-docs`, which re-copies `docs/`, converts it to Astro Starlight, commits, and redeploys.
-Nothing is edited by hand on that side; changes made there under `esw/` are lost on the next sync.
+After `site` deploys on `main`, its `notify-docs` job fires a `repository_dispatch` at `umrover/mrover-docs`, which re-copies `docs/`, converts it to Astro Starlight, and opens a pull request there.
+Merging that PR redeploys docs.mrover.org.
+Nothing is edited by hand on that side;
+changes made there under `esw/` are lost on the next sync.

 The converter (`scripts/sync_esw.py` in mrover-docs) understands four differences: